idc101/git-mkver/docs/branching_models.md

 # Branching Models

 Below are some popular git branching development models and how to configure them with git-mkver:
-- master (aka trunk) based development
+- main (aka trunk) based development
 - Git flow
 - GitHub flow